tpoisot/ms_abc_networks/ms/ms.md

 ## Data selection

-We used empirical data from mutualistic interactions (XX networks), plant-herbivore interactions (XX networks), phage-bacteria networks (XX interactions), plant-dispersers interactions (XX networks), and host-parasite interactions (XX networks).
+We used empirical data from mutualistic (pollination) interactions (59 networks), plant-herbivore interactions (23 networks), phage-bacteria networks (38 interactions), plant-dispersers interactions (30 networks), and host-parasite interactions (121 networks).
 Mutualistic and dispersers interactions come from the *WebOfLife* database.
-Phage-bacteria (which are functionally equivalent to host-parasitoid) data are from @flores_ssh.
-Host-parasite data are from
+Phage-bacteria (which are functionally equivalent to host-parasitoid) data are from
-@stanko_mdp.
+@flores_ssh.
+Host-parasite data are from @stanko_mdp.
 Plant-herbivore data are from @thebault_das.
 Each network was cleaned in the following way.
 First, species with no interactions (if any) were removed.
 Second, interactions strengths (if present) were removed.
 This yields adjacency matrices in which all species have at least one interaction.

 ## Simulations